johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Localrank

 The __`localrank`__ field can be used to adjust the label density by showing fewer labels.
 This method is preferred to CartoCSS's __`text-min-distance`__ because it leads to far fewer labels clipped across tile boundaries.
 It is a whole number greater than 0 calculated by grouping places into a 128 pixel grid at each zoom level, then assigning each place a ranking within that grid.
 The most important place in that 128 pixels will get a __`localrank`__ of 1, the second most important is 2, and so on.
-Therefore to reduce the label density to 4 labels per tile, you can add the filter `[localrank=1]`.
+So to reduce the label density to 4 labels per tile, you can add the filter `[localrank=1]`.

 _CartoCSS example:_